JonahRileyHuggins/SPARCED/docs/source/tutorials/SPARCED Data Format/SPARCED v2.rst

 - `initialConcentration` [FLOAT, NOT NULL]: The initial concentration of the species.
     - Must be a non-negative number.

-- `UniProt` [STRING, OPTIONAL]: The UniProt identifiers for the species.
+- `Annotation` [STRING, OPTIONAL]: The UniProt or Ensembl-transcript identifiers for the species.
     - Multiple UniProt identifiers should be separated by commas.
     - Must be consistent with the species name.
     - Preferably, in the same order as the species name.
     - For species identifiers representing multiple proteins (i.e. `Cd` represents in this case CyclinD1, CyclinD2, and CyclinD3), the UniProt identifiers should be separated by commas in alpha-numeric order.
+    - For mRNA species (denoted by `m_`), Ensembl transcript identifiers should be used.

 Ratelaws Table
 --------------